United States Strategic Bombing Survey: Survey officers and controversy

 A review of a biography of Galbraith said that the survey "found that, contrary to the claims of the U.S. Air Force [sic], "Germany’s war production rose for much of the period when American and British air attacks were at their fiercest.
-An obit of Galbraith continued, 'Galbraith wrote wittily, “Nothing in World War II air operations was subject to such assault as open agricultural land.” ...
+An obituary of Galbraith for the free market economist Foundation for Economic Education said 'Galbraith wrote wittily, “Nothing in World War II air operations was subject to such assault as open agricultural land.” ...
 Galbraith’s boss, George Ball ... found something equally disturbing about the firebombing of cities.
 The RAF’s bombing of central Hamburg, for example, destroyed many lives and many businesses in the central city—restaurants, cabarets, department stores, banks, and more.
 What were the newly unemployed waiters, bank clerks, and entertainers to do?
 That’s right: seek jobs in the war plants on the edge of the cities “to get the ration cards that the Nazis thoughtfully distributed to workers there.” ...
 [T]he incredible destruction that the British and air forces wreaked on Germany, with the high loss of human life, didn’t even have the intended effect of slowing Germany's war-production machine.
 Galbraith had to fight hard to have the report published without it being rewritten to hide the essential points.
 “I defended it,” he later wrote, “with a maximum of arrogance and a minimum of tact.” ...
 Galbraith also visited Japan, where he analyzed the effect of the use of the atom bomb.
 He wrote: "The bombs fell after the decision had been taken by the Japanese government to surrender.
 That the war had to be ended was agreed by at a meeting of key members of the Supreme War Direction Council with the Emperor on June 20, 1945, a full six weeks before the devastation of Hiroshima.
 The next steps took time.
 The Japanese government had the usual bureaucratic lags as between decision and action."'